Coenzyme Q10

 FAQs

-COENZYME Q10 has antioxidant property and prevent tissue damage, helps fight oxidative stress, slows down the effects of ageing, protects cognitive health, and improve metabolic functions and heart health.
+Coenzyme Q10 has antioxidant property and prevent tissue damage, helps fight oxidative stress, slows down the effects of ageing, protects cognitive health, and improve metabolic functions and heart health.

 Coenzyme Q10 is the only fat-soluble antioxidant that our body can produce.
 It is present in all the cells of our body, and its production is controlled by the same pathway that controls cholesterol synthesis.
 Coenzyme Q10 is present in many animal protein sources, vegetables, fruits and cereals.
 Animal hearts and livers represent the richest sources.